siriusastrebe/syc/README.md

 `change.variable` - The variable whose property was modified.

-`change.property` - The modified property name.
+`change.property` - The modified property's name.
 The actual changed value can be found in `change.variable[change.property]`.

 `change.change` - The actual changed value, shorthand for `change.variable[change.property]`